Digital Marketing materials breakdown

 These guarantee a customer that if your product/service is not working well/unsatisfactory, repairs/compensation could be provided within a certain timeframe.
 It reassures the customer and they feel cared for and valued.

 It’s important to note that these digital marketing materials could, and should be combined to effectively market your product/service digitally.
 For example, on your website, there could be a section that contains a blog and a CTA for a newsletter.
 Another section of your website could feature a downloadable catalog in the form of an ebook.
-Get creative with these materials in 2021.
+Get creative with these materials.